juliabiro/confabulations_v3/README.md

 LOCAL_RESTORE= up1
 ```
 3. create a directory called 'db_backups' in this directory, and move the DB backup file there
 4. run the setup steps described above with `--file docker-compose-restore-local.yml`.
-The `cratesupersuer` step might fail at first, but you can repeat it afterthe migrations and it will work.
+(This is the same as the main `doker-compse.yml`, but it mounts the directory with the backup, so we can access it later.

 If you load `localhost:8000` in your browser, you will see now the starting page, but with no content.